Removing the mask -- reconstructing a scalar field on the sphere from a masked field: Numerical experiments

 \subsection{Numerical condition of the problem}

 Figures~\ref{fig:svEmL100K900} and \ref{fig:condEmL100K900} illustrate the condition of the matrices $E^{(m)}$ for $L = 100$, $K = 900$ and the mask in Figure~\ref{fig:mask_theta}.
 The largest singular values in Figure~\ref{fig:svEmL100K900} are consistent with the upper bound on the singular values in Theorem~\ref{thm:svbnd}.
-Even though the mask may be in $[0, 1]$, the polynomial approximation of the mask may have values slightly outside this interval dues to Gibbs phenomenon.
+Even though the values of the mask lie in $[0, 1]$, the polynomial approximation of the mask may have values slightly outside this interval due to the Gibbs phenomenon.
 The ill-conditioning of the matrices $E^{(m)}$, as illustrated in Figure~\ref{fig:condEmL100K900}, which can be severe especially for small $m$, arises from the smallest singular value.

-To avoid the squaring of the condition number of $E$, when solving the equations \eqref{eq:alpha} with coefficient matrix $E^* \Gamma E$ we can use, as is standard, the QR factorization.
-Consider the generic case where $E$ is a $(J+1)^2$ by $(L+1)^2$ matrix.
+To avoid the squaring of the condition number of $E$, as happens when solving the equations \eqref{eq:alpha} with coefficient matrix $E^* \Gamma E$, we can use the well-known QR factorization.
+Consider the generic case where $E$ is a $(J+1)^2 \times (L+1)^2$ matrix.
 Assume that the positive definite matrix $\Gamma$ has a readily available factorization $\Gamma = \Theta^* \Theta$ (for example if $\Gamma$ is diagonal) and let